Skip to content

 Can I cancel my EV warranty?

 Yes.
 You can cancel your plan within 14 days of taking it out for a full refund.
-After this period, cancellations are subject to terms and possible fees.
+After this period, cancellations are subject to your Warranty Plan and possible fees.

 Is your EV warranty insurance?